 What’s the anticipated number of hours for each eTutorial?

 The amount of time varies, but each e-lesson can take an average of 30 to 60 minutes.
 So a course that has 16 e-lessons takes approximately 8 to 16 hours to complete.
 A course that has six e-lessons takes approximately 3 to 6 hours to complete.
 Our assignment courses and certificate programs, however, require additional time for assignments, online discussions and/or virtual meetings.

 Is it possible to obtain answers to specific copyright and licensing questions?

 While we can’t provide legal advice, you’ll find all of our courses very informative and packed with strategic information you can apply in your day-to-day work.
 Our eTutorials also provide recommended websites for further consultation.
-Our certificate programs and assignment courses provide a private online discussion forum during the duration of the course for posting questions and networking with other copyright professionals.
+Our certificate programs and assignment courses provide a private online discussion forum and/or virtual classroom meetings for discussing questions, real-life situations and networking with other copyright professionals.